 Like all wet style pumps, the liquid ring pump relies on a liquid to provide the seal between the rotating vanes and the pump housing.
 In vacuum degassing applications the pump is preceded by steam ejectors, which inject steam into the system.
 This steam condenses in the condensation stage producing a liquid, which is used as the pump seal.

 The liquid ring pump is so named because of the ring shape the water takes due to centrifugal force (Fig. 7).
 The liquid ring results in a series of seals in the space between the impeller vanes, which form compression chambers.
 The eccentricity between the impeller’s axis of rotation and the pump housing results in a variation in the volume enclosed by the vanes and the ring.
-The result is that the gas is compressed and then discharges through a port in the end of the housing.
+The result is that the gas is compressed and then discharges through a port at the end of the housing.
 These pumps can produce pressures as high as 30 mbar with lower pressures possible with liquids other than water.
 This type of pump has a pumping speed range of 25,000 to 30,000 cubic meters per hour.

 Dry Screw Pumps